djmsampson/layout2/tbx/layoutdoc/AxesInsideLayouts.md

 ## Fill the axes

-Using the `OuterPosition` axes property (used by the left\-hand axes) is the normal mode, and looks good for virtually any plot type.
+Using the `OuterPosition` axes property (used by the left-hand axes) is the normal mode, and looks good for virtually any plot type.
 Using the `Position` axes property is only really useful for 2D plots with the axes turned off, such as images.

 ```matlab
 x = membrane( 1, 15 );